Civic journalism: The evolution of civic journalism

 Civic journalism continues to rapidly evolve over time.
 The future of civic journalism appears fluid.
 However, it is speculated to consist of privately owned, independent media.
-This is a far-cry from the past, where the majority of news outlets were publicly owned.
+This is a far cry from the past, where the majority of news outlets were publicly owned.
 Many believe that the presence of many private media companies operating in a single country is one of the best ways to increase the effectiveness of democracy.
 As civic journalism evolves, its effect on society changes as well.

 Civic journalism plays a major role in daily life.
 Many studies identify a positive relationship between engagement with civic journalism and increased civic participation in local communities.
-One of the first instances of civic journalism being widely used is in politics is Barack Obama's presidential campaign 2008.
+One of the first instances of civic journalism being widely used in politics was Barack Obama's presidential campaign in 2008.
 As the world becomes more interconnected through the internet, so does civic journalism.
 With access to the internet at an all-time high, people are more able to interact with civic journalism media outlets, giving them access to vast amounts of information.
 However, with information so widespread and available, ethical questions arise to challenge journalistic integrity.

-The concerns about ethics in civic journalism becomes a contentious one, as it can become quickly polarized.
-These debates plague the civic journalism community and force them to evaluate what their approach to journalism is.
+Concerns about ethics in civic journalism are a contentious issue, as it can quickly polarize.
+These debates plague the civic journalism community and force it to evaluate its approach to journalism.
 In recent years, some have questioned the ethics of prominent media conglomerates, such as Facebook, and the role they play in civic journalism.
-Many have suggested possible solutions or guidelines to ethical journalism, such as frameworks for ethical lobbying, however the law remains inconclusive.
+Many have suggested possible solutions or guidelines to ethical journalism, such as frameworks for ethical lobbying; however, the law remains inconclusive.

-With the internet having greater influence in civic journalism, social media outlets are starting to play a bigger role in civic journalism as well.
-The future of civic journalism is moving digital as more and more media moves away from a traditional medium.
+With the internet having a greater influence on civic journalism, social media outlets are starting to play a bigger role in civic journalism as well.
+The future of civic journalism is moving digital as more and more media move away from a traditional medium.
 For instance, in the wake of the 2013 Boston Marathon bombings, traditional news channels relied heavily on videos, pictures, and comments from social media platforms for coverage of the event.
-Similarly, ethical concerns regarding civic journalism on social media arise as our laws are not always well equipped to handle emerging issues regarding data privacy, censorship, and other contemporary subjects.
+Similarly, ethical concerns regarding civic journalism on social media arise as our laws are not always well-equipped to handle emerging issues regarding data privacy, censorship, and other contemporary subjects.